cherkavi/cheat-sheet/postgre-sql.md

 ./initdb -U postgres -A password -E utf8 -W -D /dev/shm/pgsql-data/data
 ```
 The command line parameters of the initdb command are described in following:
-* -U postgres means that the superuser account of your database is called ‘postgres’.
+* -U postgres means that the superuser account of your database is called â€˜postgresâ€™.
 * -A password means that password authentication is used.
 * -E utf8 means that the default encoding will be UTF-8.
 * -W means that you will enter the superuser password manually.